mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 ## Background

 Recently I ran into a challenge where I had to update a SQL application.
-This particlair application consisted of a client part. (running on VMware View clients) and a server part. (running on Windows 2012 R2 / SQL 2014 SP2)
+This particulair application consisted of a client part. (running on VMware View clients) and a server part. (running on Windows 2012 R2 / SQL 2014 SP2)

-Before I could begin with the update itself, I had to phycially close every instance of the application on the VMware View clients.
-Therefore, I had to login to the SQL Server, open up the SQL Management Studio, go to the processes and check which VMware View client is connected.
-(Then, login to VMware View Administrator, find the clients and check who's logged in to that client.
-Last, find the phonenumber of that person and make a phonecall.
+Before I could begin with the update itself, I had to physically close every instance of the application on the VMware View clients.
+Therefore, I had to:

+* login to the SQL Server.
+* open up the SQL Management Studio.
+* go to the processes and check which VMware View client is connected.
+* Then, login to VMware View Administrator, find the clients and check who's logged in to that client.
+* Last, find the phonenumber of that person and make a phone call.

 Now, I like my work.
 I really do.
-But what I don't like is make phonecalls to 100+ individual users and ask them to please stop working in the application.
+But what I don't like is going E.T. make phone *home* calls to 100+ individual users and ask them to please stop working in the application I was about to update.

+So, I decided to use a little PowerShell.

 ## The environment